Anshi-12/Speech_recongition/README.md

 ---

-Built with ❤️ using Flask and Wav2Vec 2.0 AI Technology
+Built with ❤️ using Flask, Wav2Vec 2.0, and DistilBERT AI Technologies